microsoftgraph/microsoft-graph-docs/content/authorization/auth_overview.md

 To explore a wide range of projects that connect to Microsoft Graph over a broad assortment of technologies, visit the [Microsoft Graph repo](https://github.com/microsoftgraph) on GitHub.

-### Getting Started
+### Get Started

-In addition, the [Getting Started](http://graph.microsoft.io/en-us/docs/platform/rest#getting-started-with-the-microsoft-graph-api-and-rest) section contains detailed articles on how to create the above samples using the Azure AD v2.0 endpoint, including discussion of the authentication libraries used on each platform.
+The [Get Started](http://graph.microsoft.io/en-us/docs/platform/rest#getting-started-with-the-microsoft-graph-api-and-rest) section contains detailed articles that show you how to create the apps listed in the table using the Azure AD v2.0 endpoint, and covers the authentication libraries used on each platform.

 ## See also

-Azure AD endpoint:

 - <a href="https://azure.microsoft.com/en-us/documentation/articles/active-directory-authentication-scenarios/#basics-of-authentication-in-azure-ad" target="_newtab">Authentication Scenarios for Azure AD</a>

-Azure AD v2.0 endpoint:

 - <a href="https://azure.microsoft.com/en-us/documentation/articles/?product=active-directory&term=v2.0+endpoint" target="_newtab">Azure AD v2.0 endpoint documentation on Azure.com</a>
 - <a href="https://azure.microsoft.com/en-us/documentation/articles/active-directory-v2-app-registration/#build-a-quick-start-app" target="_newtab">Azure AD v2.0 code quick starts on Azure.com</a>